Tiling of Hyperbolic Surface by a Single Tile: Single Tile Tiling of Orientable Surface

-On the other hand, since every corner $i\in {\bb Z}_n$ appears in a subset $ij\cdots$, the corresponding edge $\xar{i}$ appears in an induced edge pair $\xar{i}\xar{j-1}$.
+On the other hand, since every corner $j\in {\bb Z}_n$ appears in a subset $ij\cdots$, the corresponding edge $\xar{j}$ appears in an induced edge pair $f(ij)=\xar{i-1}\xar{j}$.
 Therefore there are at least $\frac{n}{2}=e$ edge pairs in $Y$.
 Since $X$ has $n=2e$ elements, and $f$ is at least two to one everywhere, we conclude $f$ is exactly two to one everywhere.
 This implies $Y$ has exactly $e$ elements, and is a planar diagram. \end{proof}

-Two vertex sets represent the same tiling if and only if they are related by one of the following, for a constant $c\in {\bb Z}_n$: \begin{itemize} \item Apply $i\mapsto c+i$, and keep the circular orders of all the vertices. \item Apply $i\mapsto c-i$, and reverse the circular orders of all the vertices. \end{itemize} The second transformation is due to the change of the orientation (which is not part of the tiling) of the surface.
-The following is an example of the second transformation for $10$-gon
+Two planar diagrams represent the same tiling if and only if they are related by relabelling the $n$-gon.
+There are two types of relabelling ($c\in {\bb Z}_n$ is a constant) \begin{itemize} \item Rotation: $i\mapsto c+i$ for corners, and $\bar{i}\mapsto \overline{c+i}$ for edges. \item Reversion: $i\mapsto c-i$ for corners, and $\bar{i}\mapsto \overline{c-i-1}$ for edges.
+After applying the relabelling to corners, the circular order of vertices needs to be reversed. \end{itemize} The following is an example of the reversion of the planar diagram for $c=4$

-The equivalence of tilings can also be stated for planar diagrams.
-Here is how the edges are relabelled, for a constant $c\in {\bb Z}_n$: \begin{itemize} \item Apply $\xar{i}\mapsto \overline{c+i}$. \item Apply $\xar{i}\mapsto \overline{c-i-1}$. \end{itemize} The following is the same example in terms of the planar diagram